aliroemhildt/whats-cookin/README.md

 - This was our team's first time working with the following technology and concepts, which naturally came with a learning curve as we implemented them into our project:

     - Using local server to access data
-    - Implementing SASS variables and mix-ins to DRY up our CSS
+    - Implementing SCSS variables and mixins to DRY up our CSS
-    - Organizing our DOM manipulation into its own file-- was harder than we anticipated because we had many helper functions that needed to be in the file in order for the code to execute properly in the main scripts file
+    - Organizing our DOM manipulation into its own file - harder than we anticipated because we had many helper functions that needed to be in the file in order for the code to execute properly in the main scripts file

 ---------------------------------------